Confirmation Bias in Social Networks: Theoretical results

 \subsection{Single individual case}

-Before illustrating the network effects over the opinions when agents are exposed to ambiguous signals, I first focus on explaining what is expected to happen in the case of a single individual.
-In this regard, the following result shows that only two types of opinions may emerge when an agent interpret ambiguity under confirmatory bias.
+Before illustrating the network effects over the opinions when agents are exposed to ambiguous signals, we first focus on explaining what happens in the case of a single individual.
+In this regard, the following result shows that only two types of opinions may emerge when an agent interprets ambiguity under confirmatory bias.